The NRG Approach

 Speaking of having a little fun, I invite you to continue poking around my site and enjoy my musings about TV, movies, music, and… uh… hang on, I’m know I’m forgetting something...

-Not just any cables, mind you – but well-built, hand-made, high performance cables without markup-ups that are, as my attorney would say,
+And not just any cables, mind you - these are hand-crafted high performance cables, and they are proudly offered to you without markup-ups that are, as my attorney would say,

 NRG Custom Cables

 This is about a 2-minute read, and I promise you it's worth it.

 A power cord has two jobs – get electrical current from your outlet to your gear (using conductors and plugs), and keep the signal as clean as possible (using shielding).
 You could distill it further and simply say, despite what some companies may tell you in their marketing, a power cord conducts electricity.
 And when it comes to conducting electricity, there are a few guidelines to help keep you grounded (see what I did there?):

 (more/better current flow – the garden hose vs. fire hose analogy)